elSchtev/myprotein_test/README.md

 <Header>, <Footer>,<Aside>,<Article>,<Section>,<Figure>,<Nav>
 I havn't quite got my head around using these so want to continue to research <http://html5doctor.com/article-archive/>

+---

 ### MyProtein Product page
-Look at the sent over [webpage](http://www.myprotein.com/sports-nutrition/impact-whey-protein/10530943.html) and noticed the css uses a mixture of “-” dashes and caps to separate the name attributes, could implement a mixture of SMACSS and BEM.
+Looked at the sent over [webpage](http://www.myprotein.com/sports-nutrition/impact-whey-protein/10530943.html) and noticed the css uses a mixture of “-” dashes and caps to separate the name attributes, could implement a mixture of SMACSS and BEM.

 The site links to an alternative site for mobiles,
 <link rel="alternate" media="only screen and (max-width: 640px)" href="http://m.myprotein.com/sports-nutrition/impact-whey-protein/10530943.html">